DachiGog/SOC-Analyst-Portfolio/THM-SOC-Level1/Intro to Cyber Threat Intel.md

-# 🪟Cyber Defence Frameworks - TryHackMe Room Writeup
+# 🪟CIntro to Cyber Threat Intel - TryHackMe Room Writeup

 ## 🧠 What I Learned

-Discover frameworks and policies that help establish a good security posture.
-Learn how organisations use these in defensive strategies.
+Cyber threat intelligence (CTI) and various frameworks used to share intelligence.
+As security analysts, CTI is vital for investigating and reporting against adversary attacks with organisational stakeholders and external communities.
 ---

 ## 📚 Topics Covered